Wiring playfield I/O boards in a FAST Neuron-controlled pinball machine¶

 - FAST I/O 0804 (8 switches, 4 drivers)

 You can mix-and-match I/O boards as needed (for a maximum of 9 I/O boards).
 Most machines will have 2-4 playfield I/O boards, typically mounted vertically under your playfield, located in different areas so they are as close as possible to the things they connect to.

 The FAST Modern platform documentation describes how the playfield I/O boards work and provides more background information.
 Check out that documentation if you haven't yet, since the guide you're reading now focuses more on the actual wiring itself.

 Playfield I/O boards work with Neuron and Nano controllers

 The FAST playfield I/O boards are compatible with both the FAST Neuron and FAST Nano controllers.
-However they use different firmware (1.x for Nano-controlled machines and 2.x for Neuron-controlled machines.)
+However, they use different firmware for each.
 The FAST controller can upgrade / downgrade the firmware as needed.
 See our firmware page for details.